amphotericin B liposomal (cont.)

 IN THIS ARTICLE

 It is not known whether amphotericin B liposomal passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using amphotericin B liposomal.

 How is amphotericin B liposomal given (AmBisome)?

-Amphotericin B liposomal is given as an injection through a needle placed into a vein.
+Amphotericin B liposomal is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
+Amphotericin B liposomal must be given slowly, and the IV infusion can take 1 or more hours to complete.

-To be sure this medication is not causing harmful effects, your blood cells, kidney function, and liver function may also need to be tested.
+To be sure this medicine is helping your condition and is not causing harmful effects, your blood will need to be tested often.
+Your liver and kidney function may also need to be tested.

 Report Problems to the Food and Drug Administration